sine-fdn/garble-lang/garble_docs/src/guide/intro.md

 Garble is a programming language for [MPC](<(https://en.wikipedia.org/wiki/Secure_multi-party_computation)>) that is quite easy to learn and mostly works like Rust, except that it is much simpler and only implements a subset of Rust (without the borrow checker).
 The following guide introduces the main features of Garble.

 A minimal Garble program is a public function (conventionally called `main`), with each input conceptually belonging to a different party in a [MPC Garbled Circuit](https://en.wikipedia.org/wiki/Garbled_circuit).
-For example, the following program computes the boolean `and` of two parties:
+For example, the following program computes the Boolean `and` of two parties:

 ```rust
 pub fn main(party_a: bool, party_b: bool) -> bool {